FRC2706/MergeData/README.md

 ### **Universal**
 * We use Flutter, a framework compatible with most platforms, including iOS, Android, and in a web browser.
 ### **Google Sheets Integration**
-* Scouts can save and send data to a Google Sheets spreadsheet after the scouting is done.
+* Scouts can save and send data to a Google Sheets spreadsheet once scouting is done.

 <div id="app"></div>